How does downsampling affect needle electromyography signals? A generalisable workflow for understanding downsampling effects on high-frequency time series: Experimental Evaluation

 \subsubsection{Feature importance shifts}

-To analyse how the importance of different features evolved across downsampling configurations, we clustered the fold-averaged feature importance vectors using $k$-means clustering.
-Silhouette analysis revealed that five clusters best represent the evolution of feature importance for increasing downsampling factors; their trajectories are presented in Figure~\ref{fig:importance_shifts}.
+To analyse how the importance of different features evolved across downsampling configurations, we clustered the fold-averaged feature permutation importance vectors using $k$-means clustering.
+Silhouette analysis revealed that six clusters best represent the evolution of feature importance for increasing downsampling factors; their trajectories are presented in Figure~\ref{fig:importance_shifts}.

-Cluster 4 shows an apparent drop in importance across most algorithms.
+Cluster 5 shows an apparent drop in importance across all algorithms.
 This cluster consists of a single feature ($\textit{number\_cwt\_peaks}$ with a width of five), which is estimated by smoothing the signal and counting peaks that are sustained over at least five samples above a Signal-to-Noise-Ratio (SNR) threshold.
 At the original sampling rate, MUAP peaks typically extend over five or more samples and are therefore detected by the feature.
 However, as seen in Figure \ref{fig:downsamplers}, these peaks are reduced to fewer than five samples after downsampling, preventing detection.
 This is further confirmed by the $\textit{number\_cwt\_peaks}$ feature with a width of one, which does not show a drop in feature importance after downsampling.
-Importantly, classification accuracy does not seem affected by Cluster 4 importance; classification accuracy remains stable during the drop seen for all algorithms, and the sudden rise seen for M4 corresponds to a critical decrease in classification accuracy, indicating that variations in the importance of Cluster 3 do not directly affect performance.
+Importantly, classification accuracy does not seem affected by Cluster 5 importance; classification accuracy remains stable during the drop seen for all algorithms

-Conversely, Cluster 2 importance increases for all algorithms except Decimate.
-This cluster comprises three features measuring quantile changes, indicating that group-based methods better preserve the overall signal distribution.
-These results show that, while all algorithms affect feature importances, the group-based methods induce shifts that more effectively preserve classification accuracy.